ligato/docs/docs/plugins/vpp-plugins.md

 }
 ```

-Use `etcdctl` to put compacted key-value entry:
+Use this `etcdctl` command to put the key-value entry:
 ```bash
 etcdctl put /vnf-agent/vpp1/config/vpp/ipsec/v2/sa/1 '{"index":"1","spi":1001,"protocol":1,"crypto_alg":1,"crypto_key":"4a506a794f574265564551694d653768","integ_alg":2,"integ_key":"4339314b55523947594d6d3547666b45764e6a58"}'
 ```

 **REST**

-REST currently only supports the retrieval of the existing configuration.
-The following command can be used to read all security associations via cURL:
+REST only supports the retrieval of the existing configuration.
+Use this cURL command to read SA configuration data:

 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/ipsec/sas